adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

 - **Locations**
 - **Skills**

-## 1. Do more skills get you better pay?
+## 1. Do more skills lead to better pay?

 ### Skill: Power Query (ETL)